 In 2018, then Chief Medical Officer, Dame Sally Davies, proposed a Health Index "that reflects the multi-faceted determinants of the population's health".
-The ONS launched the (draft) Health Index in December 2020), with a final version post-consultation due later in 2021.
+The Office of National Statistics (ONS) launched the draft Health Index in December 20203), with an updated version due to be published in March 2022.

 It provides "a single headline indicator of health that is transparent in its construction, can be compared over time, can be compared at different geographical levels, and can be broken down into the effects that drive changes".

-The Health Index aligns with the World Health Organization's definition of health, that health "is a state of complete physical, mental and social wellbeing, and not merely the absence of disease or infirmity".
+The Health Index aligns with the World Health Organization's definition of health4, that health

-In developing our strategy we have used the Health Index as a tool to identify areas to focus on, and will continue to use it in order to measure progress over time.
+"is a state of complete physical, mental and social wellbeing, and not merely the absence of disease or infirmity".
+In developing our strategy we have used the Health Index5 as a tool to identify areas to focus on, and will continue to use it in order to measure progress over time.